zodimo/cardano-cli-address/README.md

 # cardano-cli-address

-This package is part of a series to wrap the cardano-cli
+This package is a command builder part of a series to wrap the cardano-cli

 # Development